 We believe in equal opportunity for all workers, regardless of age, and that 50+ workers should have a level playing field in their ability to compete for and obtain jobs.
 Recognizing the value of experienced workers, we have proudly signed the AARP “Work Reimagined Pledge” — a promise to recruit across diverse age groups and to consider all applicants on an equal basis as we hire for positions within our organization.

-It is the policy of the Jewish Council for the Aging of Greater Washington, Inc. to prohibit discrimination on the basis of race, sex, gender or gender identity, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, hiring and promotion of its staff.
+It is the policy of the Jewish Council for the Aging of Greater Washington, Inc. to prohibit discrimination on the basis of race, sex, sexual orientation, gender, gender identity, gender expression, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, hiring and promotion of its staff.
 Moreover, reasonable accommodations are available to persons with disabilities during application and or interview processes in accordance with the Americans with Disabilities Act.

-If you need accommodation related to human resources, please contact Kevin Feltz, Director of Finance and Administration by calling him at 301.255.4233, by emailing him at KFeltz@AccessJCA.org by sending a fax to him at 301.231.9360 or by mailing a letter to him at JCA, 12320 Parklawn Drive, Rockville, MD 20852.
+If you need accommodation related to human resources, please contact Tim Larkin, Director of Finance and Administration by calling him at 301-255-4233, emailing him at tlarkin@AccessJCA.org sending a fax to him at 301-231-9360, or mailing a letter to him at JCA, 12320 Parklawn Drive, Rockville, MD 20852.

-A job applicant who believes that he or she has been treated unfairly should put his or her complaint in writing, include as much detail as possible and send the written notice, signed and dated, to David Gamse, Chief Executive Officer, by emailing a scan of the signed letter to him at dgamse@AccessJCA.org; by sending a fax of the signed letter to him at 301.231.9360 or by mailing the signed letter to him at JCA, 12320 Parklawn Drive, Rockville, MD 20852.
+A job applicant who believes that he or she has been treated unfairly should put his or her complaint in writing, include as much detail as possible and send the written notice, signed and dated, to Shane Rock, Chief Executive Officer, by emailing a scan of the signed letter to him at srock@AccessJCA.org; by sending a fax of the signed letter to him at 301-231-9360 or by mailing the signed letter to him at JCA, 12320 Parklawn Drive, Rockville, MD 20852.

 An employee who believes that he or she has been treated unfairly should follow the procedures listed in the JCA Employee Handbook, which all employees receive at hire.